california prenup example google doc

 Related: Are Online Prenups Legal or Should I Hire a Lawyer?

 Businesses design online legal forms for the masses.
 They don’t make them for your specific needs.
 Prenuptial agreements are extremely personal and require a tailored approach for each couple.
+For example, if you have any special assets that wouldn’t be addressed in a prenup example like the one above (e.g., cryptocurrency, owned businesses, etc.), they would remain unprotected.
 While online templates may provide good talking points, getting your unique details right requires a skilled attorney fluent in contract law, family law, and estate planning.

 California has very particular laws governing the formation of prenuptial contracts as well as what subject matter a prenup can and can’t address.
 You probably don’t know these laws.
 If you go it alone with an online template, know that mistakes are very easy to make.
 The consequences can be severe.
 An unknowing mistake may render the prenuptial agreement void or subject it to challenge in court.